 |New Offerings for the Class of 2024

-Beginning in the fall of 2020, students in their 5th or 6th semester may begin the pursuit of a Certificate in Entrepreneurship.
+Beginning in the spring of 2020, students in their 5th or 6th semester may begin the pursuit of a Certificate in Entrepreneurship.
 The first graduating class to be granted Certificates will be the class of 2022.

 What are the main differences between the BEO Business Economics track and the new Economics Department Business Economics track?